We are trialling a new way to use grass cuttings to generate energy and reduce the council’s carbon footprint.

 The trial is part of a £4 million project which is funded by the Department of Transport.

-In partnership with West Sussex Council, the Greenprint project is investigate ways in which cuttings could be used to make biogas, biomethane fuel for vehicles and an additive for asphalt road surfacing material called biochar.
+In partnership with West Sussex Council, the Greenprint project is investigating ways in which cuttings could be used to make biogas, biomethane fuel for vehicles, and an additive for asphalt road surfacing material called biochar.

 What we are doing